ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Because it is confusing to track both **benefits and consequences** against the same **ability** your GM may simply rule that one cancels the other out.
 This is particularly true of social **contest**s where a moment of shame can erase your previous triumphs, or your confidence eroded by a **failure**.
 Physical benefits may cancel out, flushed with victory you may be able to ignore pain, but it may defy credibility for wounds to be healed by an athletic performance.

 Your GM may simply rule that **benefits** and **consequences** cancel out, or they may take the difference between the two benefits and create a new one.
-For example if you have a +6 bonus from impressing the crowd with your previous performance in the dance **contest**, but then suffer an injured ankle with a **penalty** of -3, your GM may rule that your twisted ankle cancels out your energy from the last performance, or your GM might rule that your success sees you through the pain, but you are now only +5 to impress the crowd.
+For example if you have a +10 bonus from impressing the crowd with your previous performance in the dance **contest**, but then suffer an injured ankle with a **penalty** of -5, your GM may rule that your twisted ankle cancels out your energy from the last performance, or your GM might rule that your success sees you through the pain, but you are now only +5 to impress the crowd.

-Your GM may prefer to cancel out in **degrees** so that if you have a rank 4 benefit from your popularity with the village following saving their holy idol, giving you a +M bonus, but you make a minor social gaff at the mayor's daughter's wedding of **degree** 1, you drop one **degree** to 3, and a +9 bonus, over reducing +M to 17.
-This keeps the numbers used for **bonuses** and **penalties** consistent, at the cost of having to track or figure out the **degree** of the bonus.
+Your GM may prefer to cancel out **degrees** so that if you have a *three* **degree** **benefit** from your popularity with the village following saving their holy idol, giving you a +M bonus, but you make a minor social gaff at the mayor's daughter's wedding of *zero* **degrees** , you drop a **degree** to *two*, and a +15 bonus.

 ## 2.9 Mismatched and Graduated Goals